JorgeSuarezV/email-challenge-spring/README.md

 ### Admin

--`GET api/admin/stats` Only the Admin user for the service can call a /stats endpoint which will retrun a list of all the users and the number of emails they have sent during that day, users who have not used the service should be filtered out.
+- `GET api/admin/stats` Only the Admin user for the service can call a /stats endpoint which will retrun a list of all the users and the number of emails they have sent during that day, users who have not used the service should be filtered out.
 If a non admin user makes a request for stats they should get a 403 Forbidden error.

 ## Tasks